 Things to Consider when Buying a Keyboard Workstation

 There are several functions that set them apart from Digital Pianos vs Keyboards, arrangers, and other professional keyboards.
-These functions includes MIDI/USB control and recording, audio recording, editing features, and built-in effects that are helpful in creating and finalizing songs.
+These functions include MIDI/USB control and recording, audio recording, editing features, and built-in effects that are helpful in creating and finalizing songs.
 Since they are meant for composing and recording songs, manufacturers tend to include massive sound libraries with a wide array of instruments.

-In addition to these aspects, most workstation keyboards have good quality synthesizers that can be used for composing full-length multi-voice tracks.
+In addition to these aspects, most workstation keyboards have good-quality synthesizers that can be used for composing full-length multi-voice tracks.
 Workstation keys blur the lines between Synthesizer vs Keyboard features.

 There are more to discuss when it comes to the similarities and differences between the various types of Piano vs Keyboard vs Synth vs MIDI.

-Sound quality and quantity matters whether you plan to use your workstation to produce music or for general playing purposes.
+Sound quality and quantity matter, whether you plan to use your workstation to produce music or for general playing purposes.
 As mentioned above, workstations have a wide array of instrument presets, such as pianos, horns, strings, and percussion.
 They are on par with the quality of what dedicated synthesizers can provide.

 A simple playback synth, or one with sample libraries, is a reasonable option if you want an authentic reproduction of sounds.
 These are pianos, percussion, string section, and brass section.